rlaphoenix/pynfogen/README.md

 | -------------- | ------ | ------------------------------------------------------------------------------ |
 | art            | string | The default artwork template to use, unless overridden by the `-a/--art` flag. |
 | fanart_api_key | string | A Fanart.tv API Key to use for the fanart banner image (if available).         |

-## Text-encoding

-Traditional NFOs expect to use the codepage 437 (cp437) "ascii" text-encoding. pynfogen generally doesn't care what you use, but may not respect you're choice correctly in the NFO output.
-It has not been set up for specific text-encoding choice and generally speaking UTF-8 is expected.

 ## Scripting